 - Included studies were mostly at low risk of bias

 - Used aggregated data instead of patient data

 - Did not get a chance to add data from the REDUCE-IT trial or the STRENGTH trial which are using much higher dosages.
 (3-4 g/d of EPA)

-Up to 1 g/d of fish oil may not have much to offer when it comes to preventing CVD events in individuals who have a history of CVD.
+Up to 1 g/d of fish oil may not have that much to offer when it comes to preventing CVD events in individuals who have a history of CVD.
 More research is currently underway on higher doses of fish oil supplementation, and there might be some promise there.
-Who knows.